 “How many clients does my PPC specialist take care of?”

 It is common for some agencies to overload their PPC specialists (sometimes referred to as client/account managers) with over 100 clients.
 When you divide a 40-hour workweek (take off a few hours for meetings and training) by at least 100 clients, how much love do your campaigns really get?
 Agencies managing this many clients per specialist will probably try to deflect the question, but it’s important to get a feel for it.

 That being said, there are automation programs like Optymzer.
 They are designed to take many manual work hours away from the client manager to save time.
 This allows for higher client loads and more time to focus on other strategies.
 In some companies, you may not have one dedicated specialist – you may have a client manager who you communicate with, while they report to a technical team who carry out the work.

 PPC Specialists at Vine Street Digital manage an average of 10–20 (at a maximum of 40) clients each, depending on the amount of work required.
 This allows more hands-on management and a higher level of awareness of what’s happening in the accounts.
 Our PPC Specialists prefer this more personalised approach, and it is one of the reasons for moving on from larger agencies.

 “How often are changes made in my account?”

 Agencies with higher client bases per person may only look at your account once per week, sometimes even once per fortnight in order to manage the workloads.
 They may have scripts in place to ensure they are alerted if Google payments fail, or campaigns stop running suddenly.
-However, these aren’t full proof, and it’s difficult to be alert of all changes.
+However, these aren’t fool-proof, and it’s difficult to be alert of all changes.